Security-Onion-Solutions/securityonion-docs/bro.rst

 ``/etc/syslog-ng/syslog-ng.conf``

--  To forward Bro logs to an external syslog collector, please see:
+-  To forward Bro logs to an external syslog collector, please see the section on `<syslog-output>`__.

-`<ThirdPartyIntegration#how-do-i-send-bro-and-ossec-logs-to-an-external-syslog-collector>`__

 Top for Bro
 -----------